12 Amazing Vegan and Plant Based Egg Substitutes for Baking

-Eggs are not typically part of a plant-based diet.
+Eggs are not typically part of a whole food plant-based diet.

 While there are many recipes out there that call for eggs, those that are on a plant-based diet usually opt out of consuming eggs or foods containing eggs due to the fact that they are an animal-based product.
 But that does not mean that you can not enjoy some of the dishes that normally call for eggs.
 There are some great substitutes that can be used in place of eggs that are great for those who consume a whole foods plant-based diet.

-Being plant-based or vegan is not the only reason that one might need to find a plant-based replacement for eggs.
-Eggs are the second most common food allergy among infants and children and so more and more parents are looking for ways in which they can find plant-based and vegan egg substitutes.
+Plant-based or vegan is may not be the only reason for choosing a plant-based replacement for eggs.
+Eggs are the second most common food allergy among infants and children.
+More and more parents are looking for ways in which they can find plant-based and vegan egg substitutes.

-Eggs are often used in baking because they help hold the ingredients together and help keep them from falling apart.
-Also, the liquid from the eggs adds in moisture to the dry ingredients commonly used in baking.
+Eggs are often used in baking because they help hold the ingredients together and have been know to help foods from falling apart.
+The liquid from the eggs adds in moisture to the dry ingredients commonly used in baking.